nagasudhirpulla/taming_python/blog/skills/flask_jinja_template_inheritance.md

 ## Base Template
-It is just just a jinja template with named blocks in it.
-Example
+* It is just just a jinja template with named blocks in it.
+* Child templates can fill the blocks with content

 ### References
 * official docs - https://jinja.palletsprojects.com/en/3.1.x/templates/#template-inheritance
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI4NTkxMzYyXX0=
+eyJoaXN0b3J5IjpbMTAyMzI5MTAzOF19
 -->